 ST3/4 doctors have the opportunity for subspecialty training in neurosurgery, cardiac, thoracic, paediatrics and ICM.
-There are additional opportunities in general surgery, vascular, orthopaedics & trauma, ENT and maxillofacial surgery.
+There are additional opportunities in general surgery, vascular, orthopaedics and trauma, ENT and maxillofacial surgery.

 ST6/7 doctors can opt for higher training in

-Paediatric Anaesthesia (3-6 months with the option of PICU)
+- Paediatric anaesthesia (3 to 6 months with the option of PICU)

-Intensive Care Medicine.
-(Dual CCT training centre.6 months, opportunities in PICU & NICU)
+- Intensive care medicine (dual CCT training centre, 6 months, opportunities in PICU and NICU)

 In addition to a monthly trust wide education half day there are regular structured FRCA tutorials, covering the syllabuses of the primary and final FRCA.
 Additionally there are weekly consultant led ICM teaching